-Students are required to undertake 4 elective courses (refer to schema on Structure of the Bachelor of Design on page 32??).
+Students are required to undertake 4 elective courses (refer to schema on Structure of the Bachelor of Design on page 34).
 These elective courses are chosen from the selection listed under the section Elective Courses for Undergraduate Programs at the end of the undergraduate program section.

-• Studio electives in Visual Arts page 63
+Studio electives in Visual Arts page 67

-• Studio workshops in Visual Arts page 65
+Studio workshops in Visual Arts page 69

-• Design Studies workhops and electives page 69
+Design Studies workshops and electives page 74

-• History and Theory electives page 59
+History and Theory electives page 61

-• Art Education electives page 68
+Art Education electives page 73

+Studio workshops in Visual Arts Design Studies workshops and electives History and Theory electives